- Managing and governing

 Management of Archive Service Accreditation

 Archive Service Accreditation continues to be supported by a partnership of the Archives and Records Association (UK), Archives and Records Council Wales, National Records of Scotland, Public Record Office of Northern Ireland, Scottish Council on Archives, The National Archives, and the Welsh Government through its CyMAL: Museums, Archives and Libraries Wales division.
+The partnership is defined in the memorandum of understanding.

 Archive Service Accreditation Committee